A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Result

 This validation assesses the robustness of the framework in early-design scenarios.
-Key performance metrics—robustness $s_C$, spatial accuracy $s_A$, and processing time $E(g_a)$—are summarized in Fig. \ref{Robustness}.
+Key performance metrics—robustness $sC$, spatial accuracy $sA$, and processing time $E(g_a)$—are summarized in Fig. \ref{Robustness}.
 Across all cleansing configurations, the cleansing module consistently improves both accuracy and robustness.
 Full automatic cleansing increases average robustness from 89\% to 100\% and spatial accuracy from 71.9\% to 81.4\%.
 It also improves efficiency by reducing problematic geometries encountered during topology generation.

-A subset of 100 models from the 570-model dataset—characterized by complex forms, internal partitions, and interfering elements such as structural members and shading devices—was manually cleaned in SketchUp for comparison across four workflows.
+A subset of 100 models from the 570-model dataset—characterized by complex forms, internal partitions, and interfering elements such as structural members and shading devices—was manually cleaned in SketchUp for comparison across two workflows.
+These models were carefully checked and edited with complex spatial and geometrical topology but higher quality on the faces (with less irregular faces and redundant components like stairs.)

-\underline{Automatic transform}, which skips all cleansing or remodeling and preserves B-rep geometry exactly, is suitable for applications requiring strict geometric fidelity.
-Although highly dependent on input quality, it still achieves a 95\% success rate and an average $s_A$ of 73.4\%.

-\underline{Semi-automatic transform}, combining SketchUp’s intersection tools with manual removal of non-spatial elements, substantially improves performance, failing only in two cases and raising $s_A$ to 81.5\%.

-\underline{Enhanced automatic transform} ensures full robustness and avoids severe errors but does not reach the same $s_A$ as semi-automatic processing; however, it offers modest efficiency gains.

-When both manual and automatic cleansing are applied, the enhanced semi-automatic workflow achieves an average $s_A$ of 82\% with no failures.
-It suggests that the automatic cleansing may be safely skipped in some cases to accelerate computation without significant loss of topological accuracy.
+The framework show improvement on the raw ASG method.
+It has improved the spatial accuracy $sA$ from 83.4\% to 87.1\% on the fully automatic pipeline.
+Besides, although the cleanse and pre-classification module has resulted in a computation time of at least 0.15 seconds/space, the enhanced geometries accelerates the calculation with less geometrical error and better robustness.
+It shows that without the manual cleanse or remodel effort, this framework can show obvious improvement in accuracy, robustness, and efficiency.

+Besides, the result shows the limited substitutability of the cleanse module to manual processing.
+Automatic transform with original CCR method, which process the transformation without manually editing on geometries, show limited spatial accuracy compared to the semi-automatic workflow.
+In comparison, combining SketchUp’s intersection tools with manual removal of non-spatial elements, the Semi-automatic transform workflow with manual geometric processing substantially improves performance, failing only in two cases and raising $sA$ from 83.4\% to 91.6\%.
+Besides, the This observation suggests that the manual processing have significant improvement on the performance; while the enhancement of the framework still could not fully take place the manual processing since the enhanced ASG method with automatic cleanse could only preserve $sA$ with 87.1\%.